Home » Posts tagged 'survival' (Page 4)

 3 Types of Emergencies That Could Happen to Anyone

-Maybe you’re brand new to prepping and not sure where to start.
+3 Types of Emergencies That Could Happen to Anyone Maybe you’re brand new to prepping and not sure where to start.
 Maybe you aren’t really interested in emergency preparedness but your well-meaning in-laws keep sending you links to websites about the topic.
-Maybe you go to those websites and you see so much doom and gloom that you immediately exit.
-Maybe you say to yourself, “Holy cow, no!
-I’m not one of those crazy Doomsday Preppers!”
-(Maybe you’re the in-law sending the articles!)
+Maybe you go to those websites and you see so much doom and […]

 How to Make A Campfire Last All Night

-How to make a campfire that will last all night with little or no further maintenance beyond the initial phase.
+How to Make A Campfire Last All Night How to make a campfire that will last all night with little or no further maintenance beyond the initial phase.
 This fire lay (or a variation) was a traditional fire used in the Scandinavian countries of Finland, Norway and Sweden.
-It was and is used as an all night fire lay for traditional type camping while using open front shelters.
-It is known there as “Rakovalkea” or “Nying”.
-In english it would be known as possibly “gap fire” or “long fire”.
+It was and is used as an […]

 PROPER PREPPING: WHAT’S WHAT WITH WATT?

-Regular readers may remember a humorous post from November of 2014 by Mrs. Cog titled ‘Amps Times Volts Equals Watts.
-In that article Mrs. Cog relates with a giggle her struggle to understand the basic fundamentals of electricity, something she had previously given no more thought to for her entire life than where is the nearest outlet or light switch.
-I think I enjoyed that piece more than any other article by Mrs. Cog to date.
-If you haven’t read it, please take a moment and do so before proceeding.
-This article picks up (sadly sans most of the humor) where that one left off.
+PROPER PREPPING: WHAT’S WHAT WITH WATT?
+Regular readers may remember a humorous post from November of 2014 by Mrs. Cog titled ‘Amps Times Volts Equals Watts’.
+In that article Mrs. Cog relates with a giggle her struggle to understand the basic fundamentals of electricity, something she had previously given no more thought to for her […]

 Have you done the Transition Health Check yet?

+Have you done the Transition Health Check yet?
 Believe or not the Transition Health Check is not about measuring everyone’s blood pressure in your Transition group or seeing how fit you all are.
-It’s actually a great tool for you to use to see how your group is doing, one that many Transition groups have already found to be really useful.
-It is very important to state upfront that the Health Check is there to help your group, it is not a test that you pass or fail.
-Over the next few weeks we hope to hear from some groups who have already done the Health Check for their reflections.
+It’s actually a great tool for you to use to see how your group is doing, one that many Transition groups have already found […]

 A Moral Code For The Post-Collapse World